lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-warnings.rst

 Data in ``/scratch`` is not backed up.

 Data in ``/projects`` is available for use in the situation where you wish to share files with other RSP users.
-For this data preview, any files in you put in ``/projects`` are readable and writeable by all users.
+For this data preview, any files you put in ``/projects`` are readable and writeable by all users.
 Take care you do not delete other people's files.

 For this data preview there are no file quotas applied, however usage will be monitored and users may be asked to reduce their footprint, either in their home space or shared data spaces.